guhan/zerotociso/docs/BROWSEREXTENSIONS.md

 Broadly the areas to focus the conrols are the following:
 - Deployment and Configuration
 - Communication to/from extension
-- Data Processing in the extension
+- Data processing in the extension

 ## Deployment and Configuration
 #### Protect developer accounts